Physics Lab Equipment

 • Wideband etalon enables oberserving Zeeman effects at other Hg spectral lines

-• Optional CCD camera with analysis software for Windows 7/8/10, 32/64-bit computers
+• Optional CCD camera with analysis software for Windows 10/11

 Introduction

-This LEAI-22 experimental system of Faraday and Zeeman effects consists of a main controller unit (including Teslameter, optical power meter, etc.), an electromagnet with a rotation stage, a diode laser, a pencil Mercury lamp, focusing/imaging lenses, an interference optical filter, a F-P etalon, a polarizer, a photodetector, a direct reading microscope with optional CCD camera, USB image acquisition box, and analysis software.
+This LEAI-22 experimental system of Faraday and Zeeman effects consists of a main controller unit (including Teslameter, optical power meter, etc.), an electromagnet with a rotation stage, a diode laser, a pencil Mercury lamp, focusing/imaging lenses, an interference optical filter, a F-P etalon, a polarizer, a photodetector, a direct reading microscope with an optional CCD camera, a USB image acquisition box, and analysis software.
 It is an ideal experimental instrument for advanced physics laboratories.

 The instructional manual contains comprehensive materials including experimental configurations, principles and step-by-step instructions.
 Please click Experiment Theory and Contents to find more information about this apparatus.